Joerie Mes

 Joerie "The Shark" Mes (born March 16, 1979) is a Dutch former kickboxer, fighting out of Mike's Gym in Amsterdam.
 He is a former Dutch and European Muay Thai champion who later competed in K-1 MAX.
 He is widely regarded as one of the greatest combination specialists in kickboxing history.
 After his kickboxing career he worked as a history teacher in Amsterdam for several years.
-He is now a fulltime kickboxing coach at Mike's Gym.
+He is now a full-time kickboxing coach at Mike's Gym.

 Biography and career

 Mes grew up in Amsterdam (Amsterdam Noord).
 As a kid, he excelled in field hockey, as a goalie.
 As he felt field hockey was not for him, he tried soccer for a short while, before he got involved in kickboxing.
 At the age of fifteen, he started training with coach Mike Passenier.